mipug/AML/README.md

 ### Discussion
-Overall we have learned how a DCGAN works, in the beginning of the project we had limited knowledge on how the generator and discriminator worked in the detail, though working with it and working with the Monet pictures, we have now gathered a deeper understanding, not only in the DCGAN but also in the general structure of a GAN model.
+Overall we have learned how a DCGAN works, in the beginning of the project we had limited knowledge on how the generator and discriminator worked in a DCGan, though working with it and working with the Monet pictures, we have now gathered a deeper understanding, not only in the DCGAN but also in the general structure of a GAN model.

 **What is good**
 - We were able to run all 3 different models with 200 epochs and a batchsize of 10.